AllenInstitute/ipfx/ipfx/x_to_nwb/Readme.md

 The script `run_x_to_nwb_conversion.py` allows to convert ABF files to NeurodataWithoutBorders v2 files.

+As of 9/2018 PClamp/Clampex does not record all required amplifier settings.
+To workaround that issue we've developed `mcc_get_settings.py` which gathers all amplifier settings from all active amplifiers and writes them to a file in JSON output.
+This file can then, in a future `run_x_to_nwb_conversion.py` version, be used to provide the missing amplifier settings.

 #### Required input files

 - ABF files acquired with Clampex/pCLAMP.